didiersmith/steve/chapters/operation-hearts-and-minds.md

 "What's stopping you?"

 Amanda's face fell as she came back down to Earth.
-"My associate," she replied.
-"She's only just out of school.
-I can't let her report directly to that malicious cow, it would crush her soul.
-I'd never forgive myself."
+"My work," she said.
+"It's just too important.
+If I don't inspect the gyms, who will?"

-Suppressing the urge to roll her eyes at the thought of a government-employed associate assistant gymnasium inspector, Stacy II pressed forward.
+Stacy II pressed forward.
 "What if you found a replacement for yourself?
-Someone you trusted to shelter your associate?"
+Someone you trusted to treat your work with the respect it deserves?"

 Amanda nodded.
 "That could work.
 But who?"